GerryFerdinandus/bittorrent-tracker-editor/enduser/readme.txt

 --------------------

 Updated torrent file trackers list order with '-Ux' parameter.
-This is optional parameter.
-The default setting is -U4.
-The same as previous software version.
+This is a mandatory parameter.

 trackereditor.exe "C:\dir\torrent" -U0